Frequently Asked Questions

 Yes, and it doesn’t matter which.
 WorkSights connects to the cloud tools where work happens, and modern teams generate digital signals regardless of where they’re sitting.

-No. WorkSights only received metadata.
+No. WorkSights only receives metadata.
 Email bodies, attachments, and internal content never leave your mail server.

 WorkSights connects to your existing systems and continuously processes operational signals.
 It combines activity across tools, identifies patterns, and surfaces insights without requiring manual input.